-Panels must meet the conditions below to be eligible for an OIA:
+Practices must meet the conditions below to be eligible for an OIA:

-- 1. The Panel must have joined the Program on or before July 1st of the Performance Year.
+- 1. The practice must be in a PCMH Panel that joined the Program on or before July 1st of the Performance Year.
 If the Panel joins after this date, it will not be eligible for an OIA until the following Performance Year. - 2.
-The Panel must have a cost savings to budget in their Patient Care Account (i.e., Credits must exceed Debits). - 3.
-The Panel must achieve 70 out of 100 points on the Engagement Scorecard and 65% of the quality points available on the Clinical Quality Scorecard. - 4.
-Each PCP must complete a clinical status review each month of all Members in their Core Target Population and document all results as an Assessment Outcome. - 5.
-The Panel must be viable by having at least 15,000 Member Months for the Performance Year.
+The practice must be in a PCMH Panel that meets viability requirements by having at least 15,000 Member Months for the Performance Year. - 3.
+The practice must be in a PCMH Panel that has a cost savings to budget in their Patient Care Account (i.e., Credits must exceed Debits). - 4.
+The practice must be in a PCMH Panel that achieved a minimum of 65% of the quality points available (50th percentile compared to national benchmarks) on the Clinical Quality Scorecard. - 5.
+The practice must meet all four engagement requirements.

-OlAs are effective August 1 of the year following the Performance Year (e.g., August 1, 2021 for Performance Year #10 - 2020) and remain in place for a full year until July 31 of the following year (e.g., July 31, 2022.).
-In order to be paid an OlA, the practice must participate in the PCMH Program throughout the incentive pay out period (August 1st - July 31st) following each Performance Year.
+OIAs are effective August 1 of the year following the Performance Year (e.g., August 1, 2023 for Performance Year #12 - 2022) and remain in place for a full year until July 31 of the following year (e.g., July 31, 2024.).
+In order to be paid an OIA, the practice must participate in the PCMH Program throughout the incentive pay out period (August 1st - July 31st) following each Performance Year.

-All OIAs earned by each Panel are added on top of Base Fees and Participation Incentives.
+All OIAs earned by each practice are added on top of Base Fees and Participation Incentives.